openstack/devstack/README.md

 You can override environment variables used in `stack.sh` by creating file name `localrc`.
 It is likely that you will need to do this to tweak your networking configuration should you need to access your cloud from a different host.

+# RPC Backend

+Multiple RPC backends are available.
+Currently, this includes RabbitMQ (default), Qpid, and ZeroMQ.
+Your backend of choice may be selected via the `localrc`.

+Note that selecting more than one RPC backend will result in a failure.

+Example (ZeroMQ):

+    ENABLED_SERVICES="$ENABLED_SERVICES,-rabbit,-qpid,zeromq"

+Example (Qpid):

+    ENABLED_SERVICES="$ENABLED_SERVICES,-rabbit,-zeromq,qpid"

 # Swift

 Swift is not installed by default, you can enable easily by adding this to your `localrc`: